 - Ice: apply ice for five to 10 minutes each hour during the tingle phase to numb the area and slow the development of the sore by decreasing the blood flow.

-- Astringent solution: apply a cold compress of an astringent solution, such as Domeboro solution 1:40 (available in pharmacies as a powder to dissolve in water), to help dry the sores, relieve pain, and reduce swelling.
+- Apply a cold compress of an astringent solution, such as Domeboro solution 1:40 (available in pharmacies as a powder to dissolve in water), to help dry the sores, relieve pain, and reduce swelling.

-- Antiviral pills: prescribed for frequent or severe outbreaks.
-They are taken as soon as tingling or burning begins and may shorten the duration of the sore.
+- Antiviral pills are prescribed for frequent or severe outbreaks.
+Take as soon as tingling or burning begins and they may shorten the duration of the sore.

-- Benzocaine, lidocaine, tetracaine, benzyl alcohol, camphor, and phenol: numbing agents used to relieve pain temporarily, not for healing.
+- Benzocaine, lidocaine, tetracaine, benzyl alcohol, camphor, and phenol are numbing agents used to relieve pain temporarily, not for healing.

 The virus remains in the body but lies dormant in a bundle of nerves called the trigeminal ganglion and stops causing infection.
 The virus may become active again and cause recurrent cold sores.
 Cold sores typically recur three to four times a year, although some people may develop more than one cold sore per month.
 The frequency and severity of outbreaks generally decreases over time.
 People often experience tingling, burning, or itching at the site prior to an outbreak.
 Outbreaks are often spontaneous, without a specific reason or cause, but some common triggers include: